tymyrddin/purple/source/docs/distribution-networks/operating-context/asset-base-and-constraints/legacy-constraints.md

 early, low-regret commitments substitute for accurate prediction.

 The through-line is that Stedin's architecture is shaped less by what is technically ideal than by what a brownfield estate under materials scarcity and multi-year lead times permits.
-The scarce, slow, end-of-life physical layer is the independent variable; the API-first integration, the island-mode segmentation, the standardised stations and the 2050 masterplans are the dependent ones.
-A technical document would present those as design decisions; the annual reports show them as constraints made visible.
+None of this is architecture freely chosen.
+The scarce, slow, end-of-life physical layer sets the terms, and the API-first integration, the island-mode segmentation, the standardised stations and the 2050 masterplans are what building around it looks like, design decisions on the page and forced moves on the ground.

 *Last updated: 11 July 2026*